How to find the hard drive type and specifications

 - Click the + next to Storage and click Drives.
 In the right-side of the window, you see information about the hard drive including its capacity and serial number.

 IBM-compatible users can usually enter the computer's BIOS setup to view additional information about their hard drive.
-Commonly, the CMOS lists the hard drive's serial number, model number, cylinders, heads, sectors, and the size of the hard drive.
+Commonly, the CMOS (complementary metal-oxide semiconductor) lists the hard drive's serial number, model number, cylinders, heads, sectors, and the size of the hard drive.

 If the CMOS is not configured to auto-detect the hard drive, it is important to note that the hard drive values may not be correct.